- THE PROGRAM

 EXPLORE CONCENTRATIONS HERE:

-START ART AT WATERBURY: If you are looking for the Start Art at Waterbury program on our Waterbury regional campus, please go here: Start Art at Waterbury
+START ART AT WATERBURY: If you are looking for the Start Art at Stamford program on our Stamford regional campus, please go here: Start Art at Stamford

 MFA IN ART: If you are interested in the Master of Fine Arts (MFA) in Studio Art program, you’ll find that here: MFA in Studio Art